 What Is a Support Vector Machine?

-SVMs find a separating line (or hyperplane) between data of two classes.
-It’s an algorithm that takes the data as an input and outputs a line that separates those classes if possible.
+Support vector machines (SVMs) are supervised algorithms that find a separating line (or hyperplane) between data of two classes.
+It works by taking the data as an input and outputting a line that separates those data classes if possible.

 Suppose you have a data set, as shown below, and you need to classify the red rectangles from the blue ellipses, let’s say the positives from the negatives.
 Your task is to find an ideal line that separates this data set in two classes, red and blue.